KesseNones/EcksDee-Programming-Language/README.md

 Where ```DIR_TO_PROGRAM``` is the EcksDee program you want to run.

 For example say you have a classic hello world program.  <br>
-The command series would look like this:
+The commands and outputs in Bash would look like this:
 ```
-ghc ecksdee
+$> ghc ecksdee
+[1 of 1] Compiling Main             ( ecksdee.hs, ecksdee.o )
+Linking ecksdee ...
-./ecksdee helloWorld.xd
+$> ./ecksdee helloWorld.xd
 Hello, World!
 ```